 Diamonds were quick out of the block in the second half pressing Rushall much better and struck the bar with a cross shot from Ravi Shamsi on 47 minutes.
 Rushall still played some excellent passing football and struck the bar themselves on 54 minutes through Owen Parry.

 Diamonds were starting to create regular chances now and Tom Lorraine came close twice around the hour mark challenging the away keeper to a loose ball in the box when played through by Ravi Shamsi and striking a fierce volley just over from inside the box.

 Two more chances came in quick succession with Ben Diamond and then Alex Collard seeing headers cleared off the line.

 Will Jones came on and ran the Rushall back line ragged seeing a great chance from a superb Jesse Akubuine through ball impressively saved by Thomas Palmer in the away goal.

 Rushall were still dangerous with their passing and movement and created good late chances which forced Dean Snedker into fantastic saves.
-The second saw him save low then bounce up quickly to deny Rushall what would have been a tap in.
+The second saw him save low, then bounce up quickly to deny Rushall for what would have been a tap in.